 SNL radiation workers were monitored by film badges provided by SNL.
-The film badge initially consisted of a piece of dental X-ray film in a plastic pouch with a pin for fastening to clothing.
+Initially the "film badge" consisted of a piece of dental X-ray film in a plastic pouch with a pin for fastening to clothing.
 A lead filter was later added to the plastic pouch.
 The Oak Ridge metal film badge holder with three filters was used from 1957 through 1958.
 NTA film for neutron dosimetry was added in 1959 or 1960.
 Results from film badges were reported on "cardex" dosimetry records.
-However, records from these dosimeters have not been found in the SNL archives (ORAUT 2006a).
-The maximum reported radiation dose was as high as 1 rem/yr from 1949 to 1952 (ORAUT 2006a).
-After 1952, maximum radiation doses were about 100 mrem/yr (ORAUT 2006a).
+However, records from these dosimeters have not been found in the SNL archives (McConn 2006).
+[Name redacted] stated that the maximum reported radiation dose was as high as 1 rem/yr from 1949 to 1952 (McConn 2006).
+After 1952, maximum radiation doses were about 100 mrem/yr, according to [Name redacted].

-The first commercial dosimeter MHSMC used at Clarksville was a two-element film badge from Tracerlab for measuring beta, X-ray, and gamma exposures (Tracerlab 1965).
+The first commercial dosimeter used by MHSMC at Clarksville Modification Center was a two-element film badge supplied by Tracerlab for measuring beta, X-ray, and gamma exposures (Tracerlab 1965).
 Beginning in July 1962, Clarksville used a multielement film badge that incorporated NTA film to measure beta, X-rays, gamma rays, and fast neutrons (Tracerlab 1965).